 “I got so tired of all the standards that exist in equestrian sports.
 The other day I was getting my horse ready.
 Suddenly I notice an elderly lady standing and staring at me.
 It did not feel like a positive look.
 A few moments later the lady comes up to me.
 She looks at me from head to toe and up again into my eyes.
 Then she opens her mouth and starts talking.
 How are you going to ride with that thing on your head?
 I think you have to take it off, otherwise it will be too hot, she says and stares almost into my soul”, Rim explains.

-THE STABLE IS A SAFE HAVEN FROM PREJUDICE
+THE STABLE SHOULD BE A SAFE HAVEN FROM PREJUDICE

 “I have had a lot of problems at school, a lot of it because of my scarf.
 So, the stable has always been my safe haven.
 There I can just relax and take care of myself and the horse.”

-“You cannot ride if you wear a veil.
+“You cannot ride if you wear a scarf.
 That’s what the unwritten rules say”

 THE UNWRITTEN RULES

 But even though the horses give Rim a safe space, she still stands out a lot compared to most other riders in the stable.
-This is because she is a Muslim and wears a headscarf.
+Because she is a Muslim and wears a headscarf.

 “Sometimes I wish time could be rewound to the time where these unwritten rules were born.
 I wish one could erase the norms from society.
 People are looked down upon when they go against the standards that exist in sports, religion and culture,” emphasizes Rim.

-“I do not have to be exactly like everyone else if I have to ride.
+“I do not have to be exactly like everyone else WHEN I Ride.
 I have the freedom to choose for myself.”

 ANXIETY FROM NEGATIVE COMMENTS